bauerca/openscihub-design/README.md

 User reviews will be subject to voting and moderation to judge their relevance and quality and curb abuse.

+The following is a broad overview of the openscihub implementation plan.

 - [Users](#users)
 - [Communities](#communities)
 - [Articles](#articles)